bellingcat/auto-archiver/docs/source/how_to.md

 # How-To Guides

-The follow pages contain helpful how-to guides for comon use cases of the Auto-Archiver.
+The follow pages contain helpful how-to guides for common use cases of the Auto Archiver.
 ---

 ```{toctree}